etherspot/skandha/README.md

     "account": []
   },
-  "bundleGasLimitMarkup": 25000, # optional, adds some amount of additional gas to a bundle tx "relayingMode": "classic"; # optional, allows to switch to Flashbots Builder api if set to "flashbots", see packages/executor/src/interfaces.ts for more
+  "bundleGasLimitMarkup": 25000, # optional, adds some amount of additional gas to a bundle tx "relayingMode": "classic", # optional, allows to switch to Flashbots Builder api if set to "flashbots", see packages/executor/src/interfaces.ts for more
   "bundleInterval": 10000, # bundle creation interval
-  "bundleSize": 4, # optional, max size of a bundle, 4 userops by default "pvgMarkup": 0 # optional, adds some gas on top of estimated PVG "cglMarkup": 35000, # optional, markup on estimated call gas limit "vglMarkup": 0, # optional, markup on estimated verification gas limit "skipBundleValidation": false, # # optional, skips bundle validation
+  "bundleSize": 4, # optional, max size of a bundle, 4 userops by default "pvgMarkup": 0, # optional, adds some gas on top of estimated PVG "cglMarkup": 35000, # optional, markup on estimated call gas limit "vglMarkup": 0, # optional, markup on estimated verification gas limit "skipBundleValidation": false, # # optional, skips bundle validation